All Newport High School students are able to sign up and take the SAT at NHS on Saturday March 4th.

-- ACT scores can be used for college applications and scholarships
+- SAT scores can be used for college applications and scholarships (most colleges no longer require SAT scores.
+Student should check with the University directly)

-- Student, parents and teachers receive detailed ACT reports on how the student is doing academically in math, language arts and
+- Student, parents and teachers receive detailed SAT reports on how the student is doing academically in math and language arts

-- ACT scores are a good snapshot of a student’s preparation for college or career readiness
+- SAT scores are a good snapshot of a student’s preparation for college or career readiness

 All juniors will take the Oregon Assessment of Knowledge and Skills for science.
 The students are being prepared for this test in their junior science courses.
 The exams will be given over 1 to 2 class periods in March or April.
 For more information about the OAKS science test go to: